cerebis/sim3C/README.md

 ```--enzyme [string]``` OR ```-e [string]```

-For HiC and Meta3C simulation, users must specify either one or two enzymes.
+For HiC and Meta3C simulation, users must specify one or two enzymes.
 To specify two enzymes, simply repeat the option.

-Eg. ```-e DpnII -e MluCI``` would define a multi-digest using the two four-cutters DpnII and MluCI.
+For example, ```-e DpnII -e MluCI``` would define a multi-digest using the two four cutters DpnII and MluCI.

 Enzyme names follow the NEB nomenclature and are case-sensitive.
-Most enzymes defined in ReBase[2] are understood, so long as they have been defined in the BioPython.Restriction module.
+Most enzymes defined in ReBase[2] are understood so long as they have been defined in the BioPython.Restriction module.

 **Some common enzymes**
 - 4-cutter: DpnII, Sau3AI, MluCI, NlaIII, HinfI